María Luisa Aguilar

-María Luisa Aguilar Hurtado (20 June 1938 - 29 October 2015), was the first professional astronomer of Peru.
+María Luisa Aguilar Hurtado (20 June 1938 – 29 October 2015), was a Peruvian astronomer, the first professional one of Peru.
 She studied at the Institute of Mathematics and Physics of the National University of San Marcos in Lima, Peru.
 She graduated as an astronomer from the National University of La Plata, Argentina.
 In 1981, motivated to develop astronomy at a professional level, she founded and served as director of the "Astronomy and Astrophysics Seminar", nowadays called "Permanent Astronomy and Space Sciences Seminar" of the National University of San Marcos.